 Why are real estate agents at risk?

-There are few businesses that aren't at risk of cyberattacks in some way, but a few aspects of real estate businesses make them a particularly appealing target.
-Firstly, you're likely to hold a lot of personal information on your clients, including bank account details and forms of identification.
-This type of information is valuable for cybercriminals as it provides them with an easy avenue for identity theft, where cybercriminals steal personal information to, generally, steal money or gain other benefits.
+Firstly, you’re likely to hold a lot of personal information on your clients, including bank account details and forms of identification.
+This type of information is valuable for cyber criminals as it provides them with an easy avenue for identity theft, where cyber criminals steal personal information to, generally, steal money or gain other benefits.

 What could go wrong?

-An employee at ABC Real Estate received an email that looked like it was from their energy provider.
-When the employee clicked on the link in the email, malicious malware in the email proceeded to lock down the agency's computer network.
+An employee at ABC Real Estate2 received an email which looked like it was from their energy provider.
+When the employee clicked on the link in the email, malicious malware in the email proceeded to lock down the agency’s computer network.